Thaumatized/Thaumatized/README.md

 C#: Lots of experience.
 Babys first language, used for games and bots and some miscellanious programs.
 Python: A whole lot of experience.
 Go to messing around language.
 My relationship with python is definitely a love-hate one.
 PHP: A lot of experience.
 Backends are way more suitable for me, this goes for PHP too.
-SQL: Used enough to get along with and aware of common security holes.
+SQL: An obvious companiion for PHP.
 JavaScript: Quite a bit of experience.
 Besides boring front end scripting I have also made a few games with it.

 C: New to, but currently working on a project with it.
-TypeScript: New to, but I am getting paid.
+TypeScript: New to, but I am getting paid to use it